beratgumus/Pokemon-API/README.md

-Simplest Pokemon API written in GO about ~5 hours for challenge All the responses in this API is a JSON format to see details better on Firefox or Chrome with JSON Formatter (https://github.com/callumlocke/json-formatter)
+Simplest Pokemon API written in GO about ~5 hours for challenge.
+All the responses in this API is a JSON format to see details better on Firefox or Chrome with JSON Formatter (https://github.com/callumlocke/json-formatter)

 ## Task